-- Students are not to talk from the time they enter the examination room until all papers are collected (or they have left the room). - Bags are to be left at the back or front of the room as directed by the supervisor. - Students are permitted to bring only the pens and equipment required in a clear plastic bag.
+- Students are not to talk from the time they enter the examination room until all papers are collected (or they have left the room) - For digital assessments, students must bring their fully charged device and charging equipment. - Bags are to be left at the back or front of the room as directed by the supervisor. - Students are permitted to bring the pens and equipment required in a clear plastic bag.
 No white out is allowed.
 Calculator covers must be placed on the floor beneath the student desk.
 Refill will be provided for all students. - Mobile phones and electronic devices not specifically needed for the examination are to be turned off and stored in student bags or left in the care of the supervisor until the end of the examination. - No food or drink is allowed in the examination room other than water in a clear plastic bottle. - Once seated, students must not leave their seats for any reason.
-To get attention they must raise a hand. - Students must stop writing as soon as the teacher announces the end of the exam. - Students must hand in all question and answer papers and unused refill before they leave the examination room. - At the conclusion of the test/exam, students are to remain seated and silent while staff collect all material from desks.
+To get attention they must raise a hand. - Students must stop writing as soon as the supervisor announces the end of the exam.

+- Students must hand in all question and answer papers and unused refill before they leave the examination room. - At the conclusion of the test/exam, students are to remain seated and silent while staff collect all material from desks.